 Put one piece of wood in the upper part of the door, with the angle cut lining up along the inside of the door edge, add the construction adhesive generously and add a few 3/4″ brad nails to secure it in place.

-Then add the rest of boards below and above.
-Be sure the tongues set completely in the grooves as you add each piece.
+Then add the rest of the boards below and above.
+Be sure the tongues are set completely in the grooves as you add each piece.

 When you’re ready to start on the other door put the two side by side, line up one wood piece like the picture above.
 Secure it with construction adhesive and brad nails.